belibug/SecretBackup/README.md

 - Provides Cross-platform capability to  backup and restore (e.g., Windows to Mac) Secrets.
 - Migrate secrets from one store backend to different one. (e.g., KeePass to AzureVault Migration).

-> [!IMPORTANT]
+> [!WARNING]
-> Currently it supports secret saved as string, securestring and PSCredential only, does not support secret of type Byte and Hastable
+> This module complements [SecretManagement][SecretManagementGithub] module and assumes that you have at least one secret store configured and working.

 ## Features

 - Export PowerShell Secret Store as plain JSON
 - Restore PowerShell Secret Store from JSON
 - Retain any metadata content in secret

+> [!IMPORTANT]
+> Currently it supports secret saved as string, securestring and PSCredential only, does not support secret of type Byte and Hastable

 ## Installation